 Page 893 (numbered 873) 7.3.9.1 Glyph variations table format

 The GVAR glyph variation table duplicates the functionality of the 'gvar' table (7.3.4) enabling support for extended glyph repertoire defined by the GLYF table (5.2.8).
 As its predecessor, the glyph variations table is comprised of a header followed by GlyphVariationData subtables for each glyph that describe the ways that each glyph is transformed across the font’s variation space.

+Liam suggests:

+The GVAR glyph variation table duplicates the functionality of the 'gvar' table (7.3.4) enabling support for extended glyph repertoire defined by the GLYF table (5.2.8).
+As with ‘gvar’, the glyph variations table has a header followed by GlyphVariationData subtables for each glyph that describe the ways that each glyph is transformed across the font’s variation space.

 'GVAR' header

 The glyph variations table header format is as follows: